rene78/malay-grammar/README.md

 ### **ter-**
 **Function:** Forms **stative verbs** or **accidental actions**.
 - Adds sense of *"happened by itself / accidentally / the most"*.
-- Adds the perfective aspect of the verb (*"placed" → "has been placed"*)
+- Adds the perfective aspect of the verb (*"place" → "has been placed"*)

 **Example:**
 - *tulis* → **tertulis** (*written down, inscribed, accidentally written*)